 fi

 Application state and dependency trees must be deterministic.
-Non-deterministic lockfiles and mutable seed data are primary sources of pipeline divergence.
+Non-deterministic lockfiles and mutable seed data are the most common sources of pipeline divergence.

-1. Generate deterministic lockfiles (package-lock.json, poetry.lock, Gemfile.lock) and commit them to VCS.
-Never rely on transitive resolution during CI.
+1. Commit deterministic lockfiles and never rely on transitive resolution during CI.

-3. Mount seed directory as read-only in docker-compose.yml to prevent local mutation from bleeding into container state.
+3. Mount the seed directory read-only so local mutation cannot bleed into container state.

 # docker-compose.yml (excerpt)